 Although it is certainly the case that contamination is possible, it is unlikely due to the high content of competing bacteria present in the water kefir.
 The sugar water and low pH are the environment that water kefir strains thrive in, while most other microorganisms would find it a less than hospitable.
 Instead it is more likely that what Savannah and Samuel are witnessing is the healthy growth of their SCOBY.
 The cloudy solution is a result of properly replicating microorganisms that are feeding on the sugar, which replaces the sweet sugar water taste with a sour lactic acid flavor.
 As the bacteria and yeast colony gets into full swing, there is a “yeasty” smell that many will find to be foul, but it is a very different smell than that of putrefaction.

-The brown hued sugar water (from using unrefined Morena sugar) gets converted to lactic acid, carbon dioxide, and ethanol.
-This in conjunction with the growth of microorganisms results in the shift to a cloudy white/yellow liquid as the final product.
+The sugar water gets converted to lactic acid, carbon dioxide, and ethanol.
+This in conjunction with the growth of microorganisms results in the shift to a cloudy (and sometimes bubbly) liquid as the final product.